Goldfinger (band): In film and video games

 Goldfinger songs have made several appearances in motion pictures.
-Their cover of "99 Red Balloons" is featured in the movies Not Another Teen Movie, Eurotrip, Our Lips Are Sealed, and Rocket Power: Race Across New Zealand.
+Their cover of "99 Red Balloons" is featured in the movies Not Another Teen Movie, Eurotrip, Our Lips Are Sealed, Rocket Power: Race Across New Zealand and Sonic the Hedgehog 3.
 Their cover of "More Today Than Yesterday" by Spiral Starecase is featured during the ending credits of The Waterboy.
 "Superman" is featured in the Disney film Meet the Deedles and the comedy Kingpin.
 "Walking in the Dark" is featured in the movie Dead Man on Campus.
 "Hopeless" appears on the soundtrack of BASEketball.

 The band's video game debut was in Tony Hawk's Pro Skater with the song "Superman" and was reused as part of the soundtracks in Tony Hawk's Pro Skater HD and Tony Hawk's Pro Skater 1 + 2.
 Another song, "Spokesman", was used in Tony Hawk's Pro Skater 4.
 "I'm Down" was featured in the game MTV Sports: Skateboarding Ft Andy Macdonald.
-"99 Red Balloons" is also featured in Gran Turismo 3: A-Spec.
+"99 Red Balloons" is also featured in Gran Turismo 3: A-Spec, as well as in Paramount Pictures' Sonic The Hedgehog 3, during the post title card sequence of Sonic, Tails and Knuckles having a race.
 Goldfinger's song "I Want" from Disconnection Notice is featured in Burnout Revenge on the PlayStation 2, Xbox, and Xbox 360, and is also featured in Burnout Legends on the PlayStation Portable."My Everything" is featured on SSX On Tour also by Electronic Arts.
-Goldfinger also appeared in the Reel Big Fish video "Sell Out" for a couple of seconds.
+Goldfinger also appeared in the Reel Big Fish video "Sell Out" as a rival band at Mojo Records.
 The song "Counting the Days" is featured on Shaun White Snowboarding.
 The song "Superman" was released as downloadable content in the music videogame Rock Band 4.